d-eathrow/anonymousland/_items/Another guide.md

 ###### Backups

 Creating proper backups securely is critical for any setup, especially this one here.
-You must understand the different backup techniques and solutions avaliable.
+You must understand the different backup techniques and solutions available.
 For high security, it is recommended that we backup the system locally, meaning that we do not store our backups on the cloud.
 We should start to look at possible backup solutions.
 The built-in ``qvm-backup`` will work amazing for this.
 It provides security & authentication, which are both crucial to a proper backup solution.
 Ensure to read the [official documentation](https://github.com/qubes-os.org/doc/how-to-back-up-restore-and-migrate).

 It's suggested you have a high-speed SSD or M.2 for this procedure.
 There are "special" options described as "rugged", which has additional layer of armor and is generally waterproof.
 Ensure this drive is also high-capacity.
 In some cases, it may make sense to have an additional drive incase of failure or other malfunction.
 Going into redundancy, you also have the ability to setup a local RAID on your network.
 This would provide increased redundancy, though it can *potentially* decrease security, as having another system on the network, proper hardening, etc. but is unlikely to cause any harm.
-You could setup a local nextcloud instance or another type of local network storage and utilize [wyng](https://github.com/tasket/wyng-backup).
+You could setup a local NextCloud instance or another type of local network storage and utilize [wyng](https://github.com/tasket/wyng-backup).

 <br>